-New to Version 8 is the ability to import picture formats such as JPEG, tiff etc.
+Import picture formats such as JPEG, tiff etc.

 Display all popular image data formats, including DICOM, NIFTI and Analyze 7.5.
 Easy mouse zoom and pan.
 Custom colour mappings.
 Line profiles and histograms.
 Orthogonal views and multi-planar reconstruction.
 Movie display.
 Linked displays, for simultaneous display of the same image with different contrasts.

 Registration is an important step in many image analysis pipelines, and Jim has the tools to do it!
 Both affine are non-linear (diffeomorphic) registration are available, allowing both intra- and inter-subject image alignment as well as registration to templates.
 There is also a special module for time-series registration to correct subject motion.

 Interactive ROI creation.
 If you can use PowerPoint then you will already be familiar with the user interface to create and manipulate ROIs.
 Ten types of ROI to choose from, from simple Markers and Text Annotation to automatic contouring around image features.
 Easy editing drag handles and the eraser.
 Full ROI statistics: area, mean, median SD signal intensity; perimeter and Feret diameter.
 Region statistics and pixel intensities can be exported for analysis using your favourite spreadsheet.
 Regions can be used to mask images.

 Images can be combined using pixel-by-pixel algebraic manipulations.
 A simple example would be to calculate the magnetisation transfer ratio from two input images (with and without saturation pulses).
 There is a set of ‘preset’ formulae for most of the common image manipulations.
 However, you can combine any number of images using any formula you can imagine – there’s no limit to the complexity of what you can calculate.